Hoverth/Digital_Archive_Server/README.md

  - `/search` - A ListView that shows content that matches the relevant submitted query

 ### Archivers
+Content can be acquired and sorted automatically using different Archiver utilities.

-This directory contains the interfaces used to archive and store new content from the web.
+It is stored under `DigitalArchiveServer/ContentManager/Archivers`, and this directory contains the interfaces used to archive and store new content from the web.

-It is stored under `DigitalArchiveServer/ContentManager/Archivers` It is served under `/archivers`
+It is served under `/archivers`

 #### ArchiveWorkers